MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

     In such cases, administrators may be able to locate the downloaded files using PowerShell to find the new ContentID values to track or revoke access.

+### AIP client and OneDrive

+If you have documents stored in OneDrive with a sensitivity label applied, and an administrator changes the label in the labeling policy to add protection, the newly applied protection is not automatically applied to the labeled document.

+In such cases, re-label the document manually to apply the protection as needed.
 ## AIP for Windows and Office versions in extended support

 - [**Windows 7 extended supported ended on January 14, 2020**](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet).